Automate Graphic Design using Python

 Et voila!

-Your labels are generated and ready to be printed.
+Your labels are ready for printing.

 About Me

-Let’s connect on Linkedin and Twitter, I am a Supply Chain Engineer that is using data analytics to improve logistics operations and reduce costs.
+Let’s connect on LinkedIn and Twitter.
+I am a Supply Chain Engineer who is using data analytics to improve logistics operations and reduce costs.